GallTech/rag-lab/README.md

 - a **dedicated Git branch** (isolated development)
 - a **dedicated VM** (runtime environment)

 This **1:1:1 mapping** enforces clear separation of concerns and makes it easy to evolve, test, or swap out stages independently.
+As I move forward, this will evolve to a more standard feature-branching workflow within each service branch.

 | VM Name              | Branch Name              | Description                                                      |
 |----------------------|--------------------------|------------------------------------------------------------------|